Abu Hajar Airport

-The Abu Hajar Airport (مطار أبو حجر) is an airfield near the town of Rmelan in the al-Hasakah Governorate of northeast Syria.
+The Abu Hajar Airport (مطار أبو حجر) is an airfield near the town of Rmelan in al-Hasakah Governorate of Syria.
 Before 2010, it was used as an agricultural transport airport and was subsequently abandoned until the end of 2015.

 History

 In November and December 2015, the United States Air Force reportedly began reconstruction work of the airstrip with the support of the People's Protection Units in the area, landing two helicopters in the field.
 The runway was reportedly planned to be expanded to 2500 × 250 m wide to be prepared for use by military aircraft.

 The airport is planned to be used by the Combined Joint Task Force – Operation Inherent Resolve to provide air support for the Syrian Democratic Forces.
 The US had already airlifted 40 ST of supplies to the SDF as of 12 October 2015, two days after its establishment.